 According to RESOLVE.org and the American Society for Reproductive Medicine, you should seek the care of a specialist if you are unable to achieve pregnancy after 12 months of unprotected intercourse (if the women is under the age of 35), or six months if the women is more than 35 years of age.
 You should also seek the care of a specialist if you have had more than one miscarriage.
 For more information, support, and resources, visit RESOLVE.org.

-Our Healthy Mama, Happy Baby program is for women in all stages, including preconception.
+Our Whole Mamas Pregnancy Program is for women in all stages, including preconception.
 We have many women in the group who are trying to conceive or undergoing fertility treatments.
 No matter where you are on the journey to motherhood, we exist to bring you information and support you along the way.

 *(2006-2010 National Survey of Family Growth, CDC)